Penterep/ptcategory/README.md

 ## License

-Copyright (c) 2022 HACKER Consulting s.r.o.
+Copyright (c) 2022 Penterep Security s.r.o.

 ptwebcategory is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by